-The Los Angeles Fire Department’s (LAFD) Urban Search and Rescue (US&R) Program is a dynamic system, which has evolved over the past decade and includes a variety of response levels.
-The first real step in a structured response system began on April 4, 1993.
+The Los Angeles City Fire Department’s (LAFD) Urban Search and Rescue (US&R) Program is a dynamic system that has evolved over the past decade and includes a variety of response levels.
+The first step in a structured response system began on April 4, 1993.
 The Mayor and City Council authorized the Fire Department to enter into a Memorandum of Agreement with the Governor’s Office of Emergency Services (OES) and the Federal Emergency Management Agency (FEMA) to become a sponsoring agency for one of the nation’s 28 FEMA US&R Task Forces.

-Concurrent to the development of a FEMA US&R Task Force in Los Angeles, efforts were made to enhance the Fire Department’s US&R component to provide a 24-hour response capability.
+Concurrent with the development of a FEMA US&R Task Force in Los Angeles, efforts were made to enhance the Fire Department’s US&R component to provide a 24-hour response capability.

 FEMA US&R TASK FORCE

-This Task Force, designated CA-TF1, when activated would deploy a 70-member team staffed by Fire Department personnel, Structural Engineers from the Department of Building and Safety, canine search handlers from the Department and civilian ranks, and doctors from private industry.
+This Task Force, designated CA-TF1, when activated, would deploy a 70-member team staffed by Fire Department personnel, Structural Engineers from the Department of Building and Safety, canine search handlers from the Department and civilian ranks, and doctors from private industry.
 The US&R Unit coordinates the training and development of this multi-agency response system.
-There are eight FEMA US&R Task Forces in the State with a total of 28 Task Forces nationwide.
-Each Task Force is required to have a minimum of 210 total members, using the “two team concept” this allows for the deployment of a highly trained 70-member team.
-The teams include command staff, medical staff and four functional specialist groups.
-The four functional groups are Search, Rescue, Medical and Technical specialists.
+There are eight FEMA US&R Task Forces in the State with a totaling 28 Task Forces nationwide.
+Each Task Force is required to have a minimum of 210 total members using the “two-team concept” this allows for the deployment of a highly trained 70-member team.
+The teams include command staff, medical staff, and four functional specialist groups.
+The four functional groups are Search, Rescue, Medical, and Technical specialists.

-FEMA Task Forces are equipped to be totally self-sufficient for at least the first 72 hours and capable of 24-hour operation, for durations up to 10 days.
+FEMA Task Forces are equipped to be self-sufficient for at least the first 72 hours and capable of 24-hour operation for nearly10 days.
 This includes food, water, clothing, shelter, sanitation, communications, command, and of course, the tools and equipment necessary to perform technical search and rescue operations.

 LAFD US&R Task Forces